 Purpose to Harm Standard

 The Supreme Court developed the purpose-to-harm standard in recognition that not every harm caused by government officials gives rise to a Fourteenth Amendment claim.
 See Lewis, 523 U.S. at 848-49.
 For instance, “when unforeseen circumstances demand an officer’s instant judgment, even precipitate recklessness fails to inch close enough to harmful purpose” so as to shock the conscience.
 Id. at 853.
 These circumstances may include high speed police chases, see id. at 855, responding to a gunfight in a crowded parking lot, Moreland v.
 Las Vegas Metro.
 Police Dep’t, 159 F.3d 365, 368 (9th Cir.
 1998), and other situations requiring split-second decisions, where the officer did not have a “practical” opportunity for “actual deliberation.”
-Lewis, 523 U.S. at 851.
+Lewis, 523 U.S. at 851; see also Puente v.
+City of Phoenix, 123 F.4th 1035, 1056 (9th Cir.
+2024) (explaining that the Fourteenth Amendment’s “purpose to harm” standard (rather than the Fourth Amendment’s reasonableness standard) governs the defendant officers’ use of chemical irritants and flash-bangs where the situation had escalated quickly, requiring officers to respond promptly without the luxury of having time to make unhurried judgments).

 In Porter v.
 Osborn, 546 F.3d 1131, 1137 (9th Cir.
 2008), the Ninth Circuit held that the “purpose to harm” standard applied to a Fourteenth Amendment familial association claim brought by the surviving parents of a motorist who was shot and killed, “[d]ue to the rapidly escalating nature of the confrontation” with the motorist, such that actual deliberation was not practical.
 Id. at 1137.
 Similarly, in Ochoa, the Ninth Circuit applied the purpose to harm standard to a familial association claim brought by the surviving relatives of a suspect who was fatally shot after he took a step towards officers while carrying a knife.
 Ochoa, 26 F.4th 1056 (stating that under the purpose to harm standard of culpability the plaintiffs must prove that the officer’s purpose was “to cause harm unrelated to the legitimate object of arrest”).